dgkirkwood/nomad-consul-demo/infra_deploy/README.md

 allow traffic to port 22 from the Whitelist IP you have nominated.
 If you input 0.0.0.0/0 here then this port is open to the world.
 This is obviously not recommended for production deployments.

+## What next?

+You now have a working Nomad and Consul cluster ready to receive workloads.
+You may have your own job definition, or may want to use the demo application located in the ../app_deploy folder.